alexaoh/screenRecorder/README.md

 The script assumes that the url is a Zoom-meeting if it contains the string 'zoom' in the url.
 In this case it uses the installed extension Zoom Redirector to open the meeting in the browser and do the following steps to take you to the meeting.

+You can also run the script manually via 'job.sh', by following the two bulletpoints below.

 ### Set up job via cron

 * Add a file name 'URL.sh' which conatins the following